opscentric/mini-series/docker-and-containers/README.md

 Each line of the Dockerfile contains a command that tells Docker to do something during the build process.
 We'll go through each of these commands below to give you a comprehensive understanding of Docker basics.

-### Dockerfile Commands
+### Dockerfile Directives

-#### The `FROM` Command
+#### The `FROM` Directive

 Most Dockerfiles start with a source container which is a prebuilt container stored on the Docker hub repository or on another repository somewhere else.
-In order to tell Docker which container you want to start with, you can use the `FROM` command.
+In order to tell Docker which container you want to start with, you can use the `FROM` directive.

 In our case we are creating a NodeJS container and we want the version which is built on a lightweight linux operating system called Alpine.
 So we specify `FROM node:14-alpine`.
 Note that the number 14 specifies the NodeJS version and could be used by itself to get the default node container with a different operating system.

 In general when referring to Docker containers use the `name:version` convention.
 If you do not specify a version Docker will pull the latest container in the repository.
-Go ahead and look at the Dockerfile in this repository as I will be referring to it as we continue.

-#### The `RUN` Command
+#### The `RUN` Directive

 The `RUN` command in a Dockerfile tells Docker to run a command when building the container.
 In the case of our Dockfile we use `RUN mkdir /opscentric` to create a folder in the container, in which we will place our application files.

 The `RUN` command can be used to execute any command which is available on the container operating systems command line.
 In our case that's Alpine Linux which has a lmited subset of normal Linux utilities but `mkdir` is still present.

-#### The `ADD` Command
+#### The `ADD` Directive

 The `ADD` command in a Dockerfile tells Docker to add files to the container.
 In our case we use `ADD . /opscentric` to place the files in our repository into the container.
 Not the `.` as it is important, it specifies the local directory in which the Dockerfile resides.